pyhys/minimalmodbus/docs/develop.rst

     python test_deltaDTB4824.py 19200 /dev/ttyUSB0

-For more details on testing with this hardware, see the source of the script :file:`test_deltaDTB4824.py` in the :file:`test` folder.
+For more details on testing with this hardware, see :ref:`testdtb4824`.

 Making sure that error messages are informative for the user
 ------------------------------------------------------------------------------